Raudel Bobadilla, MPH, CHW-I

 Keito Kawasaki, MPH

 Keito Kawasaki is a research associate/ epidemiology assistant for the Targeted Access to Community Knowledge, Linkage to treatment and Education (TACKLE) HIV/HCV co-infection in people of color program and assists with ECHO session planning and coordination at Center for Research to Advance Community Health (ReACH).
 Keito earned her Master of Public Health degree from Tulane University and Bachelor of Science degree in biology from the University of California in Los Angeles.
 Prior to coming to the United States, she lived in Japan, Sri Lanka, Bangladesh, Nepal, and Pakistan.
 She embraces diversity and is eager to contribute to improving access to quality health care for all regardless of their race, ethnicity, age, gender, and socio-economic status.

 Andrea Rochat, MFA

-Andrea Rochat serves as a Senior Research Coordinator for the Center for Research to Advance Community Health (ReACH) at UT Health San Antonio.
+Andrea Rochat serves as a Program Manager for the Center for Research to Advance Community Health (ReACH) at UT Health San Antonio.
 After completing dual majors in English and Classics at Washington University in St. Louis, Andrea went to Pennsylvania State University, where she earned a Masters of Fine Arts in Creative Writing.
 Her work in communications and content development led her to ReACH, where she has served as a coordinator and writer for over five years on projects involving telementoring, hepatitis C management in primary care, specialist teleconsultation, non-pharmacologic chronic pain management, and community engagement.
-She serves as a facilitator and coordinator for the UT Health San Antonio ECHO Service Center.
+She serves as the Program Manager for the UT Health San Antonio ECHO Service Center.
 Her background makes her passionate about improving the patient and provider experience through innovative forms of communication.
 As a health communicator, Andrea is eager to help write a newer narrative of healthcare, in which individuals are empowered through access, technology, and education to improve their own health and the health of their community.

 Raquel Romero, MD, MPH, CDCES